lishijie15/CarbonGPT/README.md

 Please put the json output into the **data/JsonData** folder.

-Then, run the following command to estimate carbon emissions flow at specific timestamp:
+Then, run the following command to forecasting carbon emissions flow at specific timestamp:

 ```shell
 python generate_opendss.py -filetype json -pred_or_true pred -index <timestamp>